Tax guide

 With the Income-tax Act, 2025 now in the picture, many taxpayers are navigating a transition that looks deceptively simple on the surface.
 The investments are the same — ELSS, EPF, life insurance premiums, tuition fees.
 The deduction logic is familiar.
 But the legal references have shifted, and filing without checking whether a familiar claim maps correctly to the new Act can create silent errors.
 This guide helps taxpayers and their advisers work through that mapping exercise for AY 2026-27.

-This is an educational readiness note, not a guarantee of any tax outcome.
+This is an educational readiness note, not a promise of any tax outcome.
 Match every position against the official portal, notified forms, and the taxpayer's own documents.

 What the transition changes in practice